Complete Guide To The Variegated Fritillary Butterfly

 Six rows of long, black, branched spines called “scoli” ring each body segment.
 One pair is especially long and extends past the caterpillars’ heads.
 These scoli look like antennae or horns.

-Variegated Fritillary chrysalids are truly beautiful.
+This species’ chrysalids are truly beautiful.
 They are glossy white with black spots, and look metallic.
 Rows of short, squat spikes called “tubercles” project from the chrysalid cases.
 The tubercles are metallic bronze and gold.

-Variegated Fritillary chrysalids are small, only about 0.75 inches (1.9 cm) long.
+The chrysalids are small, only about 0.75 inches (1.9 cm) long.
 I have never discovered a Variegated Fritillary chrysalis in the wild personally.
 But I continue to search every year.
 Seeing one in real life would be thrilling.

-Appearance of Adult Variegated Fritillary Butterflies
+Adult Variegated Fritillary butterflies

 Adult Variegated Fritillaries are medium-sized butterflies.
 They grow to wingspans up to 3 inches (8 cm), although the ones I’ve seen are usually slightly smaller, around 2.25 inches (5.7 cm).